 In our view, Harwich's debt-and-contingent-liability profile is very strong.
-Total-governmental-fund debt service is 5.5% of total-governmental-fund expenditures, and net direct debt is 44.6% of total-governmental-fund revenue.
-Overall net debt is low at 1.2% of market value and approximately 65.7% of direct debt is scheduled to be repaid within 10 years, which are, in our view, positive credit factors.
+Total-governmental-fund debt service is 5.2% of total-governmental-fund expenditures, and net direct debt is 75.3% of total-governmental-fund revenue.
+Overall net debt is low at 1.2% of market value and approximately 66% of direct debt is scheduled to be repaid within 10 years, which are, in our view, positive credit factors.
 Negatively affecting our view of the town's debt profile is its significant medium-term debt plans.

-After this issue, Harwich will have \$37.2 million in overall net debt outstanding, \$18 million of which is BANs.
+After this issue, Harwich will have \$55.1 million in overall net debt outstanding, \$25.2 million of which is BANs.
 Overall net debt includes \$7.9 million in self-supporting water debt.
-Officials indicate the town could issue an additional \$33.4 million of debt for sewer-system and fire-station construction, as well as road repairs.
+Officials indicate they could issue an additional \$25 million of debt for sewer-system and fire-station construction, as well as road repairs.
 While the timing and final amounts could vary, based on these plans, we expect Harwich's net direct debt to increase; we have incorporated this into our view of its debt profile.

-Harwich's combined required pension and actual OPEB contribution totaled 7.3% of total-governmental-fund expenditures in fiscal 2016.
-Of that amount, 3.8% represented required contributions to pension obligations and 3.5% represented OPEB payments.
-The town made its full annual required pension contribution in fiscal 2016.
+Harwich's combined required pension and actual OPEB contribution totaled 7.1% of total-governmental-fund expenditures in fiscal 2017.
+Of that amount, 4% represented required contributions to pension obligations and 3.1% represented OPEB payments.
+The town made its full annual required pension contribution in fiscal 2017.

 Harwich contributes to a cost-sharing, multiemployer, defined-benefit plan administered by Barnstable County Contributory Retirement Board.
 Using updated reporting standards in accordance with Governmental Accounting Standards Board Statement Nos.
-67 and 68, the town's proportionate share of the net pension liability was about \$26.6 million with 58% funded at June 30, 2016, based on an assumed rate of return of 7.75%.
-Due to the funded ratio, we believe contributions will continue to rise over the next few fiscal years.
+67 and 68, the town's proportionate share of the net pension liability was about \$31.3 million with 60% funded at June 30, 2017, based on an assumed rate of return of 7.5%.
+Due to the funded ratio, we believe contributions will continue to rise during the next few fiscal years.
 While the town is currently managing these costs, we believe it has a limited ability to control future pension-liability growth.

-Harwich also provides postemployment benefits to retirees.
-Harwich, however, has set up an OPEB trust to prefund the liability, which we view positively.
-At June 30, 2014, the most recent actuarial valuation, management reported a \$42.4 million OPEB liability.
+Harwich also provides OPEB to retirees.
+It, however, has set up an OPEB trust to prefund the liability, which we view positively.
+At June 30, 2016, the most recent actuarial valuation, management reported a \$40 million OPEB liability.
 The town has traditionally funded OPEB through pay-as-you-go financing.
-It paid \$2.1 million, or 3.5% of expenditures, toward OPEB, or 71.7% of the annual required contribution, in fiscal 2016.
+It paid \$1.97 million, or 3.1% of expenditures, to OPEB, or 72% of the annual required contribution, in fiscal 2017.

-The town's OPEB trust currently has a balance of \$841,927.
-The town is projecting to add about \$100,000 to the trust by fiscal year-end 2018.
-Officials plan to include an OPEB contribution in the fiscal 2019 budget, which it will fund through the operating budget and the annual appropriation of surplus.
-While we consider the practice of prefunding the OPEB liability positively, Harwich's large and growing pension and OPEB liabilities could pressure the budget.
+The OPEB trust currently has a balance of roughly \$900,000.
+Officials are projecting to add about \$835,000 to the trust by fiscal year-end 2019, raising the total to roughly \$1.7 million; they will fund this through the operating budget and the annual appropriation of surpluses.
+While we consider the practice of prefunding the OPEB liability positively, we believe Harwich's large and growing pension and OPEB liabilities could pressure the budget.